Johanna Nestor

 Johanna Nestor (born 24 November 1917 in Mukachevo, Bereg county, Austria-Hungary as Johanna "Hanna" Müller; died 11 October 2012) was an Austrian ambassador.
 As one of the first ambassadors in the country, she was considered a pioneer of modern diplomacy in Austria.
 Nestor was an ambassador to the Republic of Austria in New Delhi, India (1966-1970), in Tel Aviv, Israel (1972-1976) and in Dublin, Ireland (1979-1982).
 Johanna Nestor was Commander (Grand Officer) of the order of knights from the Holy Sepulcher in Jerusalem.

+From 1935 to 1937, Nestor studied at the Consular Academy located in Vienna, Austria, now the Diplomatic Academy of Vienna.